 - Comply with a legal obligation.

-- Exercising Access, Data Portability, and Deletion Rights.
-To exercise the access, data portability, and deletion rights described above, please submit a verifiable consumer request to us through one of the following:
+6. Exercising Access, Data Portability, Correction and Deletion Rights.
+To exercise the access, data portability, correction, and deletion rights described above, please submit a consumer request to us through one of the following:

 - By mail at Post Consumer Brands, LLC, Attn: Consumer Affairs, 20802 Kensington Blvd., Lakeville, MN 55044.

-Only you, or a natural person or person registered with the California Secretary of State that you authorize in writing, or otherwise properly authorize, to act on your behalf, may make a verifiable consumer request related to your personal information.
+Only you, or a person properly authorized to act on your behalf, may make a verifiable consumer request related to your Personal Data.
 You may also make a verifiable consumer request on behalf of your minor child.

 - Describe your request with sufficient detail that allows us to properly understand, evaluate, and respond to it.